CharlieSong1999/Demo/Readme.md

 Since laser beam welding has high power density (on the order of 1 MW/cm2) resulting in small heat-affected zones and high heating and cooling rates, in some control parameter settings, some cracks would occur on the metal, making it a defective product.

-Apart from the cracks, some of the parameters have some physical attributes, making it worth optimizing, in order to make the industrial process cost-effictive, fast, and flawless.
+Apart from the cracks, some of the parameters have some physical attributes, making it worth optimizing, in order to make the industrial process cost-effective, fast, and flawless.

-Considering all the above, we want to proposed a control parameter recommendation algorithm, that could recommend the optimial parameter settings, while making sure that no cracks would occurred on the metal.
+Considering all the above, we want to propose a control parameter recommendation algorithm, that could recommend the optimal parameter settings while making sure that no cracks would occur on the metal.

 **Given**: